Chapter 4

 circulating gas flow.
 These turbulences lead to even sharper

-precipitation of large volumes of gas, more efficient energy
+collisions of larger volumes of gas, more efficient energy

 dissipation and higher accretionary flux.
 Astronomically observed